influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.3/troubleshooting/frequently-asked-questions.md

 By default, Telegraf sends data in ten-second intervals; you can change that interval setting in Telegraf's [configuration file](/telegraf/v1.2/administration/configuration/).
 If you configure the setting to an interval that's greater than one minute, Chronograf assumes that the host is not reporting data and changes the status icon to red.

+## Why is my query's field key order inconsistent?

+In query editor mode, Chronograf doesn't preserve the order of the items in the [`SELECT` clause](/influxdb/v1.2/query_language/data_exploration/#the-basic-select-statement).
+Chronograf may change the order of the items in the `SELECT` clause after it executes the query and populates the cell with the query results.

+This issue affects the [SingleStat](#singlestat) and [Line+Stat](#line-stat) graph types.
+If a cell's query includes more than one [field key](/influxdb/v1.2/concepts/glossary/#field-key) in the `SELECT` clause, Chronograf returns the most recent stat associated with the first field key in the `SELECT` clause.
+If you sorted the field keys in your query to rely on that behavior, it is important to note that Chronograf may change that order when it executes your query.

+This is a [known issue](https://github.com/influxdata/chronograf/issues/1158) and it will be fixed in a future release.